THE HARD TO REGULATE CAT

 STEP TWO: DETERMINE FOR SURE THAT THE PATIENT IS INSULIN RESISTANT

-A glucose curve is needed to distinguish the following three phenomena:
+A glucose curve is needed to distinguish the following three situations:

 In the case of Somogyi Overswing, the insulin dose is too high and drives the blood sugar low for part of the day.
 When the blood sugar is low, other hormones such as cortisone or adrenalin are released to raise blood sugar.
 These hormones can have a prolonged effect (many hours) thus creating hyperglycemia (high blood sugar).
-If the patient’s high blood sugar has been caused by a Somogyi overswing, a lower dose should be used and a new curve performed in a week or two.
+The curve will show the blood sugar start very high then drop low then rise up very high.
+If a pattern like this is seen, the insulin dose needs to be reduced to keep the glucose levels from dropping so low (and rebounding so high).
+A new curve will be needed in a week or two to see how things are going.

 Rapid Insulin Metabolism